-Sass, or 'Syntactically Awesome Style Sheets', is a scripting language that, when parsed, looks like CSS or cascading style sheets.
-Unlike CSS, SASS also allows for the definition of variables.
-These variables can be tied to blocks of code in the SASS file that are easily converted into CSS.
-When you adjust color settings in the 'Customize style colors and fonts' property, you are updating SASS variables.
+Sass (Syntactically Awesome Style Sheets) is a scripting language that, when parsed, looks like CSS or cascading style sheets.
+Unlike CSS, Sass also allows for the definition of variables.
+These variables can be tied to blocks of code in the Sass file that are easily converted into CSS.
+When you adjust color settings in the 'Customize style colors and fonts' property, you are updating Sass variables.
 These values are stored in the styleTweaks.json file in the project's folder.
-Meanwhile, the original unaltered SASS file for the style is stored in the selected style's executable folder together with a CSS file that is composed of all of the CSS that the SASS file for that style generates.
+Meanwhile, the original unaltered Sass file for the style is stored in the selected style's executable folder together with a CSS file that is composed of all of the CSS that the Sass file for that style generates.
 When a component is published the information from the original CSS file is sent to a 'root' folder.
 Some internal code checks the styleTweaks.json file to discover what changes, if any, have been made.
-It then determines which SASS variables have changed and uses this to update the CSS root file accordingly.
+It then determines which Sass variables have changed and uses this to update the CSS root file accordingly.

-Alpha Anywhere has always allowed you to edit a stylesheet used by a component to change any of the CSS defined in the stylesheet.
-But when you simply want to change some colors in a stylesheet, using the style editor may be more than you need.
+Alpha Anywhere has always allowed you to edit a Web Theme used by a component to change any of the CSS defined in the Web Theme.
+But when you simply want to change some colors in a Web Theme, using the Web Theme Builder to edit a copy of the entire theme may be more than you need.

-In this video, we show how you can easily adjust colors and fonts in a style.
+In this video, we show how you can easily adjust colors and fonts in a Web Theme.